Sanjay1031/CapstoneProject/Design/DesignDoc.md

 ## 2. Top Questions to Resolve in Review

-_List the most important questions you have about your design, or things that you are still debating internally that you might like help working through._

 1. Can we search expenses by date?
 2. Would date need to be a string rather than a ZoneDateTime?
 3. Would status need to be string rather than boolean?